Matheniko Wildlife Reserve

 The Matheniko Wildlife Reserve is a conservation area in the Karamoja subregion of northeastern Uganda.
 It is the fifth most-threatened conservation protected area in Uganda.

 Location

 Matheniko is a part of the corridor of protected areas in Karamoja that stretches from Kidepo National Park down through Bokora and Pian Upe Wildlife Reserves.
 The Reserve's northeastern boundary is also the Uganda-Kenya border.

-History

 Geology

 The elevation of the Reserve is between 1070 and 1830 m.

 Climate

 Matheniko falls into the Somalia-Masai ecoregion of semi-desert grassland and shrubland.
 Average annual rainfall in the Reserve is 670 mm, with peaks in April–May and in November.